-Many of the Migrator for Notes to Exchange Wizards are applied to particular user collections: user-defined subsets of the total universe of Notes users to be migrated.
-For example, in the batch migration of users by

-Migrator for Notes to Exchange's Data Migration Wizard, the user batches are defined by Migrator for Notes to Exchange collections.
+Many of the Migrator for Notes to Exchange wizards are applied to particular user collections: user-defined subsets of the total universe of Notes users to be migrated.
+For example, in the batch migration of users by the MNE Data Migration Wizard, the batches are defined by the user collections.